DrPanigrahi/RoboND-Kinematics-Project/RoboND_Kinematics_Project_Writeup.md

 * Setup ROS Workspace.
 * Download or clone the [project repository](https://github.com/udacity/RoboND-Kinematics-Project) into the src directory of your ROS Workspace.
-* Experiment with the forward_kinematics environment and get familiar with the robot.
-* Launch the pick and place demo to get familiar with various steps in the project.
-* Perform forward and inverse kinematic analysis for the robot following the [project rubric](https://review.udacity.com/#!/rubrics/972/view) along with a proper writeup.
+* Perform forward and inverse kinematic analysis for the robot.
 Use the `IK_debug.py` to perform initial analysis on the forward kinematics.
 * Fill in the `IK_server.py` with Forward Kinematics (FK) and Inverse Kinematics (IK) code.

 **Forward Kinematics**